cs4241-21a/final_project/README.md

 ### Dev Options

-I got tired of creating emails that contain weird strings (also wanted to show other people, if possible) so I made this:
+I got tired of creating emails that contain weird strings (also wanted to show other people, if possible) to create special accounts for testing, so I made an easter egg:

-All you need to do is to type (or paste) `Dev Options` in the email field when you register an account, you will be shown a list of "arguments" (checkboxes) that allows you to check and change the property of your account.
+When you register a new account, type (or paste) `Dev Options` in the email field and you will be shown a list of "arguments" (checkboxes) that allows you to change the property of your account.
+None of those conflict, but turning off indexing disallows Globle Search.

 Before:
 ![DevOptionsBefore](readme/DevOptionsBefore.png)